sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 * sourcenumber (Text): Required for all cat and dog listings in Victoria

+* picnumber (Text): Required for all livestock listings in Victoria

 * rehomingorganisationid (Text): For cats and dogs in NSW, this field OR a microchip number OR breederid must be supplied.